 In addition to protecting the ecosystem services that people need to survive, we aim to create an interdependence between the park and the surrounding communities through employment opportunities, tourism and commerce.
 By sourcing vital goods and services from the local communities, the the communities become an integral part of the day-to-day functioning of the conservation project.
 In turn, the communities rely on the park for trade that ebbs and flows with the fortunes of the park, explicitly linking community prosperity with the success of our operations.

-National Park Rescue initiated our Community Rations Supply scheme, whereby we feed the park rangers almost exclusively with food sourced from the communities surrounding the park.
+National Park Rescue’s Mark Hiley and Niall McCann devised the Community Rations Supply scheme (CRS), which feeds the park rangers almost exclusively with food sourced from the communities surrounding the park.
 We provide vegetable seeds and buy back the produce, and we purchase livestock at market rates to supply the rangers with their monthly allowance of meat.